 Many of our students live around the world and are committed to jobs or family situations there that make relocating impossible.
 With them in mind, the program is delivered by three possible approaches: residential, modular, and online.

 The residential option includes opportunities for interacting, relationship-building, and networking with students and faculty members, as well as access to various bioethics-related opportunities on campus outside the classroom.
 Examples include a wide range of course offerings, participation in special bioethics events, and involvement in the work of The Center for Bioethics and Human Dignity (CBHD), a world-class bioethics center constantly engaged in research and cultural-engagement initiatives.

-Trinity International University’s Graduate School is approved to offer online courses to residents of the following states: Alaska, Arizona, California, Delaware, Florida, Hawaii, Idaho, Illinois, Indiana, Kentucky, Maryland, Michigan, Nebraska, New Hampshire, New Jersey, New Mexico, New York, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Vermont, Virginia, Washington (state), and Wisconsin, and is in the process of gaining approval in these states: Alabama, Colorado, Connecticut, Iowa, Kansas, Louisiana, Maine, Minnesota, Montana, Nevada, North Carolina, Ohio, Pennsylvania, South Carolina, Washington DC and Wyoming.
+Trinity International University’s Graduate School is approved to offer online courses to residents of the following states: Alaska, Arizona, California, Delaware, Florida, Hawaii, Idaho, Illinois, Indiana, Kentucky, Maryland, Michigan, Nebraska, New Hampshire, New Jersey, New Mexico, New York, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Vermont, Virginia, Washington (state), Wisconsin, and Wyoming, and is in the process of gaining approval in these states: Alabama, Colorado, Connecticut, Iowa, Kansas, Louisiana, Maine, Minnesota, Montana, Nevada, North Carolina, Ohio, Pennsylvania, South Carolina, and Washington DC.
 Residents of other states may be able to enroll if the University is able to gain approval from the student’s state of residence’s higher education authorities; please contact your admissions counselor for further information.

 What courses will I take?